Meet the REAL Team

 Jihae Cha (EdD, Teachers College, Columbia University) is an Assistant Professor of International Education at The George Washington University.
 Her research interests examine the intersection of education quality, sense of belonging, gender, and psychosocial well-being, and the ways in which they influence students’ academic motivation, persistence, and transition in forced displacement caused by armed conflicts and natural disasters.

-Megan Ward is a graduate student at George Washington University studying International Education with a focus on Education in Emergencies (EiE) and Second Language Acquisition (SLA).
-Megan is co-lab leader of REAL and works at the International Rescue Committee (IRC) as a Youth Success Specialist supporting recently resettled youth with identifying and achieving their educational goals.
+Megan Ward (Co-Lab Leader) is a graduate student at George Washington University studying International Education with a focus on Education in Emergencies (EiE) and Second Language Acquisition (SLA).
+Megan is a co-lab leader of REAL and works at the International Rescue Committee (IRC) as a Youth Success Specialist supporting recently resettled youth with identifying and achieving their educational goals.
 Her other professional experience includes Teaching English to Speakers of Other Languages (TESOL), special education, program coordination, and French studies.
 In her free time, Megan enjoys traveling, live music, and spending time with her chosen family.